Pure Heroine: Promotion

 Lorde posted the album's release date along with its cover art and track listing to her Twitter account on 12 August 2013.
 The album's release was preceded by an advertising campaign which had the lyrics of her songs displayed on buses and shop windows and faxed to media outlets.
 On 23 September 2013, "Buzzcut Season" was released as a promotional single in several iTunes Stores in Asia.
 "Ribs" was subsequently offered as the free single of the week on the iTunes Store during the week of the album's release.
 An extended version of the album was released on 13 December 2013, featuring "No Better", previously released as a free promotional single, and five tracks from The Love Club EP.

 To promote the album, Lorde did several performances worldwide.
 She made her first televised performance in the United States on Late Night with Jimmy Fallon, performing "Royals" and "White Teeth Teens".
 Lorde replaced Frank Ocean, who cancelled due to illness, at the 2013 Splendour in the Grass Festival.
 In September 2013, Lorde appeared on New Zealand's 3rd Degree and performed on Later... with Jools Holland.
 Two months later, Lorde performed several songs from the album and her EP on Live with Letterman and at a concert the singer held at the Warsaw Venue in Brooklyn.
 She further promoted the album by performing "Royals" on The Ellen DeGeneres Show on 9 October 2013.
 The singer also performed "Team" at the 2013 ARIA Awards and opened the 2013 New Zealand Music Awards with "Royals".
-At the 56th Annual Grammy Awards, Lorde performed a stripped-down version of the song; the performance received praise from rapper Mac Miller and Chrissy Teigen.
+At the 56th Annual Grammy Awards, Lorde performed a stripped-down version of the song.